delmic/odemis/doc/develop/plugins.rst

 ==============

 The graphical user interface can be extended with plugins and scripts.
-A plugin is provided as a python ﬁle (``*``.py).
-The oﬃcial plugins (developed by Delmic) are available on the microscope computer in the folder ``/usr/share/odemis/plugins``.
+A plugin is provided as a python file (``*``.py).
+The official plugins (developed by Delmic) are available on the microscope computer in the folder ``/usr/share/odemis/plugins``.
 They are also available at this location: https://github.com/delmic/odemis/tree/master/plugins .
-To activate the plugin, the ﬁle must be copied into the following
+To activate the plugin, the file must be copied into the following
 directory:

  * Linux: